ipilcher/fdf/doc/filter-api.md

 * `handle` &mdash; The `handle` value that was passed to the module's initialization, match, or cleanup function.

-* `netif` &mdash; An opaque network interface identifier, received in the match function's `in_netif` argument.
+* `netif` &mdash; An opaque network interface identifier that was passed in the match function's `in_netif` argument.

 ##### Return Value